datasone/MPVMediaControl/README.md

 - Parameters for `setQuit`
   - `quit=true`: this is always true if you want to quit

-The media control part works by sending commands to mpv's ipc socket, which `notify_media.lua` will set mpv to listen on, called `mpvsocket_{pid}`.
+The media control part works by sending commands to mpv's ipc socket, which `notify_media.lua` will set mpv to listen on, with the configured `socket_name` in `notify_media.conf`.